ShopnilIsCoding/Jobnest-Client/README.md

 - **404 Page**: Custom 404 page with an interesting visual element and a back to home button for a seamless user experience.

 ## Additional Information
-Explore additional features such as blogs, applied jobs, and user profiles to enhance the user experience further.
+Explored additional features such as blogs, applied jobs, and user profiles to enhance the user experience further.

 ## Credits
 Developed by Rahomotul Islam.